-Though some folks say Labor Day is the “end of summer,” that’s certainly not true in temperate North American gardens!
+Although some folks say Labor Day is the “end of summer,” that’s certainly not true in temperate North American gardens!
 We’re harvesting, storing the bounty, saving seeds, dividing plants, fertilizing the lawn and—yes—planting for a “second summer.”
-Come join us in the garden—and also see 10 fall vegetables to plant now!
+Come join us in the garden—and also learn which fall vegetables to plant now!

 Heads up, North Americans!
 The season will be with us for a few weeks until the autumnal equinox on September 22, and then come the cooler temperatures.
 Gardening in the fall is so much more relaxing.
 And planting after Labor Day leads to a bountiful harvest for many regions!